Thailand’s student-led anti-government protests grow

 “People realize nowadays politics isn’t something remote,” said an 18-year-old student who only gave her nickname, Nudee.
 “When people realize this, they want a better future.
 That’s why we came out to protest.”

-Pro-democracy hashtags linked to the school protests were trending on social media with photographs and video clips showing young students at schools in a number of Thai cities lined up on playgrounds and giving the salutes during the compulsory daily singing of the national anthem.
+Pro-democracy hashtags linked to high school protests were trending on social media with photographs and videos showing young students at schools in a number of cities lined up on playgrounds and giving the salutes during the compulsory daily singing of the national anthem.

 The displays of solidarity began last week and are a remarkable show of defiance within an educational system that stresses obedience to elders.

-They appear to be growing after the largest anti-government rally in six years was held in Bangkok on Sunday and highlight how the student-led protest movement is capturing the imagination of many young people.
+They appear to be growing after the largest anti-government rally in six years was held in Bangkok on Sunday and highlight how the student-led protest movement is capturing the imagination of many young people after six years of relative political quiet.

 Thai media reported such school protests occurring in provinces including Ratchaburi, Udon Thani, Khon Kaen, Surat Thani and Nakhon Sawan, as well as in the capital.

-Commenting Tuesday after a Cabinet meeting, Prime Minister Prayuth Chan-ocha said he recognized the pure intentions of the high school students but said he believes some were bullied into joining the protests.
+Commenting Tuesday after a Cabinet meeting, Prime Minister Prayuth Chan-ocha said he recognized the “pure” intentions of the high school students but said he believes some were bullied into joining the protests.

+Many people have become weary of the rule of Prayuth, a former army chief who took power in a military coup in 2014 and then retained it in a 2019 election widely seen as rigged to all but guarantee his victory.

+Under his leadership the economy has struggled to compete with its neighbors, even before the damage inflicted by measures to counter the coronavirus pandemic.
+The government’s image has also been tarnished by corruption scandals for which no one has been held accountable.
 Thailand’s Office of the Basic Education Commission, which supervises more than 1,000 schools, both private and public, issued an order allowing students to hold protest events on school premises provided they stay within the law and exclude outsiders.

 The United Nations children’s organization UNICEF issued a statement calling for all parties to ensure that those involved remain safe and able to express their opinions peacefully without fear or intimidation.

-The anti-government protests come as many people become weary of the rule of Prayuth, a former army chief.
-He took power in a military coup in 2014 and retained it in a 2019 election widely seen as rigged to all but guarantee his victory.

-Under his leadership the economy has struggled to compete with its neighbors, even before the damage inflicted by measures to counter the coronavirus pandemic.
-The government’s image has also been tarnished by corruption scandals for which no one has been held accountable.

 The student-led protest movement has declared three core demands: holding new elections, amending the constitution and ending the intimidation of critics of the government.

 At Sunday’s large Bangkok rally they spelled out three more points: no more coups, no national unity government and upholding Thailand as a democracy with the king as head of state under the constitution.